NAVJuanan/Dart_Learning/README.md

 	- Type: is, is! (not is)

 	- Ternary operator -> var voteable = age < 18 ?
-"Too young": "Old enough";
+'Too young': 'Old enough';

  - 04_Dart_Loops